1Tanmay6/sql-langchain/README.md

 ## Usage

 1. Open the web app in your browser (usually at `http://localhost:8501`).
-2. Enter your SQL query in the provided input field.
+2. Enter your SQL question in the provided input field.
 3. Click the "Submit" button to execute the query.
 4. View the results displayed on the page.

-## Example Queries

-- "Show me all customers from the USA."
-- "What are the top-selling albums?"
-- "Find the total revenue by genre."

 ## Notes

 - The LLM model parses your natural language query and translates it into SQL.
 - Make sure your database schema aligns with the expected queries for accurate results.

-Feel free to explore and enhance the program further!
-If you encounter any issues or have questions, don't hesitate to reach out.
-Happy querying! 🚀

----

 Remember to replace the placeholders with actual details relevant to your project.
 Let me know if you need any further assistance! 😊